spotdgtl/OneScreen/README.md

 - Show intermission screens with a title card, logo, text, or solid color
 - Open a preview window while streaming
 - Use hotkeys for pause, intermission, preview, fullscreen, and lock controls
-- Enable helper tools like Screen Guard and window bumping for cleaner live sessions
+- Enable helper tools like Cursor Lock for protection against modifying the live stream

 ## Trial And Licensing